taurus-org/taurus/doc/source/users/ui/forms.rst

     TaurusForm, or a :ref:`TaurusModelChooser <modelchooser>`).
 See the `Drag and Drop support`_ section for more details.

-- Regarding *how* it is shown, you can change which widget is used for displaying the read value or the write value of a given item.
+- Regarding *how* it is shown, you can change the following (provided that user modifications are allowed for this form):

+  - which widget is used for displaying the read value or the write value of a given item.
 This is done by right-clicking on the label of the item and selecting the `change Read Widget` (or `change write widget`) option.

-As before, this will only be possible if user modifications are allowed for the form.
+  - Whether to use *compact mode* or not.
+See `Compact mode`_ section for more details

+  - The text shown in the label widget for a value can be customised via the 'Change Label' option in the label's context menu.
+It can also be changed for all values in a form with the 'Change Labels' option of the form's context menu.

 .. tip:: You can use the `Modify contents` option to re-order what is shown.

 Drag and Drop support